Dart-o-s/aos_fc/plan.md

 # we have a plan

 ## high prio items
-    [ ] BUG Some methods got moved into AbsFileSystem, but they belong to "the App" [?]
-I think I duplicated it to there, because the import did not work
+    [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [?]
+I think I duplicated it to there, because the import did not work I believe I only need to refactor them out into its own file but give the extensions a name.

     [X] DONE 2025-04-23 18:15 test if I can copy my assests into downloads (Android) and modify them with an editor.